Nature Forward: Awards

-Name change
+Disavowing Audubon name

-In the 2020s reappraisal of figures involved with slavery, ANS announced in October 2021 that it would change its name to remove the reference to John James Audubon, who owned slaves, opposed the abolition of slavery, and wrote about the inferiority of Black and Indigenous people.
+In the 2020s reappraisal of figures involved with slavery, the organization announced in October 2021 that it would change its name to remove the reference to John James Audubon, who owned slaves, opposed the abolition of slavery, and wrote about the inferiority of Black and Indigenous people.
 The organization sought a name "that better reflects the growing, rich diversity of the region that we serve," looking "forward toward a stronger, more inclusive future."
 In October 2022. membership voted to change the name of the organization to Nature Forward.

 Similar organizations

-The present Audubon Society of the District of Columbia (DC Audubon), established in 1999, is a local chapter of the National Audubon Society.
-Audubon Naturalist Society is not directly affiliated with the national organization.
+The present DC Bird Alliance, formerly the Audubon Society of the District of Columbia (DC Audubon), established in 1999, is a local chapter of the National Audubon Society.
+Under the name Audubon Naturalist Society, Nature Forward was not directly affiliated with the national organization.

 The National Audubon Society also maintains a public policy office in Washington, D.C., as well as other local chapters around the metropolitan area.